Radio Better Offline: Edward Ongweso Jr. & Allison Morrow

 No, it's not.
 It's an issue of free speech when a person can't exist online without racism happening to them.

-But I do think there is a compelling argument of they really don't know what to do.
-That every time they touch it, something else breaks.
+And these models, they could stop them, but I do think there is a compelling argument of they really don't know what to do, that every time they touch it, something else breaks.

 And generative AI is not going to fix your coding problems no matter how many times you tell us, Sam Altman, that